Montgomery 17: Operational history

+Montgomery 17s are recognized as safe and seaworthy pocket cruisers with yearly coastal passages on both the Eastern and Western United States.
+Common locations are Washington State's San Juan Islands, Canada's Gulf Islands, California's Channel and Catalina Islands and the Florida Keys.
+One highly modified M17, Strawanza, sailed from California across the Pacific to the island of Vanuatu in the South Pacific.

 In a 2010 review Steve Henkel wrote of the design, "best features: As with her little 15-foot sister [the Montgomery 15], we like her looks.
 She displays a good level of attention to detail in her construction, Worst features: With the same under body design as the Montgomery 15, compared to her comp[etitor]s she will have the same penalties.
 That is, she'll be harder to handle at the launching ramp and give poorer performance upwind."